nitefood/asn/README.md

 * `asn <Route>` -- _to lookup matching ASN data for the given prefix_
 * `asn <Organization Name>` -- _to search by company name and lookup network ranges exported by (or related to) the company_

-Detailed hop info reporting can be turned on by passing the `[-d|--detailed]` command line switch.
-This will enable querying the public [pWhois server](https://pwhois.org/server.who) for every hop in the mtr trace, and its output will be displayed as a "tree" below the hop data, in addition to Team Cymru's server output (which only reports the AS name that the organization originating the prefix gave to its autonomous system number).
+Detailed hop info reporting and RPKI validation can be turned on by passing the `[-d|--detailed]` command line switch.
+This will enable querying the public [pWhois server](https://pwhois.org/server.who) and the [RIPE RPKI Validator](https://rpki-validator.ripe.net/) for every hop in the mtr trace.
+Relevant info will be displayed as a "tree" below the hop data, in addition to Team Cymru's server output (which only reports the AS name that the organization originating the prefix gave to its autonomous system number).
 This can be useful to figure out more details regarding the organization's name, the prefix' intended designation, and even (to a certain extent) its geographical scope.
+Furthermore, this will enable a warning whenever RPKI validation fails for one of the hops in the trace, indicating which AS in the path is wrongly announcing (as per current pWhois data) the hop prefix, indicating a potential route leak or BGP hijacking incident.

 The script will attempt a best-effort, generic `whois` lookup when Team Cymru and pWhois have no info about the IP address or prefix.
 This usually happens for IXP and PNI prefixes, and will give better insight into the path taken by packets.